Top 100+ Russian Boys Names

-To give you a helping hand in finding your favourite names for boys, we’ve put together a fantastic list of some of the most popular Russian boys names.
-The biggest country in the world (it’s double the size of Australia!), Russia is home to 120 ethnic groups, speaking over a hundred languages.
-This wonderful mix of cultural influences can be seen in Russia’s rich array of inspiringly beautiful baby boy names.
+To give you a helping hand in finding your favorite names for boys, we've put together a fantastic list of some of the most popular Russian boys names.
+The biggest country in the world (it's double the size of Australia!), Russia is home to 120 ethnic groups speaking over a hundred languages.
+This wonderful mix of cultural influences can be seen in Russia's rich array of inspiringly beautiful baby boy names.

 In Russia, babies are generally given three names; a first name, a patronymic, and a surname.
-The patronymic, or middle name, created by taking the father's name and an ending; for baby boys, this is usually "ovich" or "evich".
-It's popular for Russian baby boys and girls to be named after a Saint have an annual "name day" celebration on the same date that their namesake is honoured.
+The patronymic, or middle name, is created by taking the father's name and an ending; for baby boys, this is usually "ovich" or "evich".
+It's popular for Russian baby boys and girls to be named after a Saint and have an annual "name day" celebration on the same date their namesake is honoured.

 Popular Russian Boys Names